Healthy Homes Assessment Maoribank

 Insulation Maoribank

-The insulation of the ceiling and underfloor has been compulsory in all rental houses since 1 July 2019.
-Property managers and landlords should make sure that the insulation is up to current standard.
-In some instances, existing ceiling insulation or insulation in the subfloor space might need to be replaced or replaced.
+Insulation for underfloor and ceilings is required for all rent houses from 1 July 2019.
+Property managers and landlords must ensure the insulation meets current quality.
+In some instances, existing ceiling insulation or insulation in the sub floor space may need to be replaced or replaced.

-The "R" is a symbol for thermal resistance, and is a measure of how well insulation can withstand heat flow.
-The higher the R-value, the more effective the insulation.
+The "R" refers to thermal resistance, and is a gauge of how well the insulation resists heat flow.
+The more R-value is higher, the higher the quality of insulation.

 • Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3